VCityTeam/PEPR-VDBI/data-integration/README.md

 | [marker-pdf](https://pypi.org/project/marker-pdf/) | Python Library                    | a pipeline of deep-learning models |
 | [pd3f](https://github.com/pd3f/pd3f)               | CLI tool                          | no french support?
 Is it mature?   |

+> [!NOTE]
+> On **Windows**, when exporting text files from other programs or writing to files from python, keep in mind that the **UTF-8** encoding is not always used.
+> When visualizing the content of these files in vscode or in terminals, accent characers may be replaced by unknown symbols.

 ### pypdf tests

 Dependencies: